apache/incubator-kie-kogito-operator/README.md

 Next, you need to create a Kafka cluster and a Kafka Topic for the Data Index Service to connect.
 Click on the name of the Strimzi Operator, then on `Kafka` tab and `Create Kafka`.
 Accept the default options to create a 3 node Kafka cluster.
 If it's a development environment, consider setting the Zookeeper and Kafka replicas to 1 to save resources.

-After a few minutes you should see the pods running and the service available:
+After a few minutes you should see the pods running and the services available:

 ```bash
 $ oc get svc -l strimzi.io/cluster=my-cluster